 Do dental implants set off metal detectors?

-If you have dental implants then it is very unlikely that you will ever have a problem going through airport security metal detectors and require further security checks by security staff.
+If you have dental implants, it is very unlikely that you will ever have a problem going through airport security metal detectors and require further security checks by security staff.

-I have two dental implants and have never set off any airport metal detector alarms.
+I have two dental implants and never set off airport metal detector alarms.

 What does the TSA say about metal implants?

-Surprisingly, there is very little on the Transportation Security Administration website about passing through the airport security checkpoint with medical orthopedic implants but they do state that you should “Inform the TSA officer that you have an artificial knee, hip, other metal implant or a pacemaker, defibrillator or other internal medical devices.”
+Surprisingly, there is very little on the Transportation Security Administration website about passing through the airport security checkpoint with medical orthopedic implants.
+Still, they state that you should “Inform the TSA officer that you have an artificial knee, hip, other metal implant or a pacemaker, defibrillator or other internal medical devices.”

-So before you walk through one of the metal detectors attract the attention of a security agent and inform him/her what type of implant you have and where it is located.
+So before you walk through one of the metal detectors, attract a security agent’s attention and inform him/her what type of implant you have and where it is located.

 You can choose not to use one of these machines as the TSA state “If you choose to not be screened through the advanced imaging technology or you alarm the walk-through metal detector, you will undergo a pat-down screening instead.”